$L^2$ estimates and vanishing theorems for holomorphic vector bundles equipped with singular Hermitian metrics: Proof of Theorem

 \begin{lemma}$($\cite[Lecture 5]{B}$)$ Let $X$ be a complex manifold and let $S$ be a complex hypersurface in $X$.
-Let $f$ and $g$ be (possibily bundle valued) forms with $L^2_{loc}$ coefficients on $X$ satisfing $\dbar g =f$ on $X\setminus S$.
+Let $f$ and $g$ be (possibly bundle valued) forms with $L^2_{loc}$ coefficients on $X$ satisfying $\dbar g =f$ on $X\setminus S$.
 Then the equation $\dbar g =f$ also holds on $X$ in the sense of distributions. \end{lemma}

-\begin{remark} We only have to show $\dbar g =f $ on a local open set $U\subset X$, where $U$ contains points of $S$ and $E|_U$ is trivial on $U$.
+\begin{remark} We only have to show $\dbar g =f $ on a local open set $U\subset X$, where $U$ contains points of $X\setminus Z$ and $E|_U$ is trivial on $U$.
 Since $h$ is Griffiths semi-positive, there exists a sequence of smooth Hermitian metrics $\{ h_\nu \}_{\nu =1}^\infty$ increasing to $h$ in this local setting.
-For this reason, if $f$ and $g$ are $L^2_{loc}$ with respect to the singular Hermitina metric $h$, then $f$ and $g$ are $L^2_{loc}$ with respect to the smooth Hermitian metric $h_0$.
+For this reason, if $f$ and $g$ are $L^2_{loc}$ with respect to the singular Hermitian metric $h$, then $f$ and $g$ are $L^2_{loc}$ with respect to the smooth Hermitian metric $h_0$.
 Therefore we can apply Lemma \ref{distribution} to Theorem \ref{mainthm1}. \end{remark}

 Before we prove Corollary \ref{maincor1}, we introduce the definition of the Lelong number of a singular Hermitian metric on a line bundle. \begin{definition} Let $L\to X $ be a line bundle over $X$, and $g$ be a singular Hermitian metric on $L$. \\ If $g$ is semi-negative, the Lelong number of $g$ at $x$ is defined as